NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/cancel-subscription.md

 ---
 pcx_content_type: how-to
-title: Cancel Cloudflare subscriptions
+title: Cancel Khulnasoft subscriptions
 weight: 2
 ---

-# Cancel Cloudflare subscriptions
+# Cancel Khulnasoft subscriptions

 Cancellations are not processed until the end of the billing period, so you can continue using the add-on or subscription until the new billing period begins.
 To avoid unwanted charges, start the cancellation process before the end of your billing period.